A one-dimensional model for axisymmetric deformations of an inflated hyperelastic tube of finite wall thickness: Derivation of the one-dimensional model

-In the last expression, $(\lambda^{-1}\bar{\sigma}_{22})_a$ denotes the partial derivative of $\lambda^{-1}\bar{\sigma}_{22}$ with respect to $a$ with $R$ fixed.
 To find the remaining correction field $v=v(Z,R)$, we treat the leading-order stretch $a(Z)$ as stipulated and seek the correction $v$ such that the total potential energy is stationary \citep{audoly2016analysis}.
-As a result, the optimal $v$ satisfies the following Euler-Lagrange equation and boundary conditions:
+By completing the square technique, we can write the first integrand in \eqref{eq:e2d} as